chiffa/BioFlow/dev_log.rst

  - TODO: [DOC] document where the user-mapped folders live from Docker

- - TODO: [DOC] document the user how to install and map to a local neo4j database
+ - DONE: [DOC] document the user how to install and map to a local neo4j database

  - TODO: [REFACTOR] re-align the command line interface onto the example of an analysis pipeline